Nimzyow/datespot/README.md

 Follow these steps to install required dependencies:

-1. In the root of the projecttype the following in your terminal:
+1. In the root of the project type the following in your terminal:

 ```
 $ npm install